Top tips for Carboot sales:

 - Don’t keep all your money in the same pocket/purse or flash huge sums of cash.
 Pickpockets unfortunately go to boot sales too.

 - Take batteries with you to test items actually work.

 - Let the seller set up their table and wares when they arrive.
 Avoid the temptation of diving into the open boots and doors of sellers’ cars.

-- Be civil to sellers and other buyers alike.
-This way you will gain many new friends for free.
-A true bargain at the boot sale.
+- Be civil to sellers and other buyers alike, this way you will gain many new friends for free which is the true bargain at the boot sale.